BNarayanaReddy/flow_grpo/README.md

 <strong>2026-05-07</strong>

 * 🚀 Flow-GRPO is now supported in [verl-omni](https://github.com/verl-project/verl-omni)!
-This provides a verl-style training framework for Flow-GRPO & verl users.
+This provides a verl-style training framework for Flow-GRPO users.

 <details>